aguacatevolador/generation_cinema/README.md

 # generation_cinema
-Brief practice of a simple html / css website for a cinema colaborative  website
+Simple html / css website for a cinema colaborative website to practice github with.